-Hydrological results were calculated using the combined ratio method in combination with annual rainfall and actual evapotranspiration spatial data, with the two reference sites (Gorge and Fork).
-Table 4.4 presents the respective 7-d MALF for the locations of interest.
+Hydrological results were calculated using the combined ratio method, alongside annual rainfall and actual evapotranspiration spatial data, at the two reference sites (Gorge and downstream of Fork).
+Table 4.4 presents the respective 7-d MALFs for the locations of interest.